Urbaania kasvua – GSIP Vantaa

-Urban Growth - GSIP Vantaa project develops and pilots innovative GSIP Deals (Growth and Social Investment Pacts) targeted for small and medium sized companies (SMEs) in Vantaa.
-The deals combine the elements of growth; recruitment, lifelong learning and consultancy for technological change in socially responsible ways.
-The project is co-financed by the European Regional Development Fund through the Urban Innovative Actions Initiative.
+Urban Growth Vantaa project co-created and tested innovative new solutions targeted for small and medium sized companies (SMEs) in Vantaa.
+The services combined the elements of growth; recruitment, lifelong learning and consultancy for technological change in socially responsible ways.
+The project was co-financed by the European Regional Development Fund through the Urban Innovative Actions Initiative.

 - Funder1 Other international fund

 Urban Growth - GSIP Vantaa project provides SME companies with the tools to adjust and to utilize the technological change.
 On one hand, the project aims to improve local SME’s growth in general and competences towards intelligent automation and digital transformation in particular.
 On the other hand, the project also aims to improve the capabilities of low-educated workforce for lifelong learning and further education and lower the risks for their future unemployment.
 All these elements are designed to the companies’ needs as well as the recruitment support of the new workforce.

 Urban Innovative Actions (UIA) is an Initiative of the European Union that provides urban areas throughout Europe with resources to test new and unproven solutions to address urban challenges.
 Urban Growth GSIP Vantaa project received nearly 4 million euros funding to address the challenge.